 Pietro’s association with Brookings, which spanned more than three decades, was astonishing for its productivity and even more for its variety.
 The first of the 11 books he published with the Brookings Press dealt with energy conservation; the last, with the war of 1812.
 In between, he addressed environmental protection, trade and industrial policy, urban problems, and federalism, among other topics. … Too many scholars lead unbalanced lives.
 Pietro made time for everything that mattered—family, friends, a rich social life, intense physical activity, and cooking that merited at least one Michelin star. … That was Pietro’s life—each element carefully wrought, coming together in a full life well lived.

-You can read the rest of Galston’s remembrance on the Brookings website, his obituary in The New York Times, and a tribute by Steven Pearlstein in The Washington Post.
+You can read the rest of Galston’s remembrance on the Brookings website, a tribute by Steven Pearlstein in The Washington Post, and Nivola’s obituary in The New York Times.
 View a collection of Nivola’s work at Brookings here.

 Previous Pietro S. Nivola Intern award recipients include: